abhijeetkrishna/abhijeetkrishna/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working as a PhD researcher at [MPI-CBG Dresden, Germany](https://www.mpi-cbg.de/).
+-I'm currently working as a PhD researcher at [MPI-CBG Dresden, Germany](https://www.mpi-cbg.de/).
-My current area of research is biomechanics.
+-My current area of research is biomechanics.
-I am currently learning more about bioinformatics and machine learning.
+-I am currently learning more about bioinformatics and machine learning.
-How to reach me: [E-mail](mailto:abhijeet095@gmail.com)
+-How to reach me: [E-mail](mailto:abhijeet095@gmail.com).
-Pronouns: He/him
+-Pronouns: He/him.